citp/privacy-policy-historical/b/bu/bus/busbud.com.md

-> *The following text is extracted and transformed from the busbud.com privacy policy that was archived on 2015-03-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150326020415id_/http%3A//busbud.com/en/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the busbud.com privacy policy that was archived on 2015-11-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151116051102id_/http%3A//busbud.com/en/about/privacy) for the most accurate reproduction.*

-# Privacy | Busbud
+# Privacy

 Last Updated: November 11, 2011